rock-planning/planning-templ/README.md

 ## Testing
-For testing the library boost testing is being heavily used, along with the definition of a number of so-called test-scenario, i.e. sample missions.
+For testing the library boost testing is used, along with the definition of a number of so-called test-scenario, i.e. sample missions.

 ### Test Scenarios

-The folder test/data/scenarios contains a set of missions that try to test different aspects of the mission planner.
+The folder test/data/scenarios contains a set of missions that cover different aspects of the mission planner.

 ## Usage Examples:
 After building the library, the executables are typically available in the corresponding build/ folder.
-All executable support the --help command.
+All executables support the '--help' arguments to show describe their current usage.

 ### Planner ###
 The actual planner: